-Clek is a Canadian company based in Toronto, offering the popular Foonf & Fllo convertible seats in addition to the Oobr, Olli, and Ozzi booster seats.
-The Clek Oobr is a full back booster seat that is jam-packed with features.
+Clek is a Canadian company based in Toronto, offering the popular Foonf and Fllo convertible car seats in addition to the Oobr, Olli, and Ozzi booster seats.
+The Clek Oobr is a high back booster seat that is jam-packed with features.

 - Expiration: 9 years

 - Width at widest point: 18 inches across the child’s midsection